 Heat a large non-stick pan over medium-high heat.
 When hot, add patties to the dry pan.
 (NOTE: Don't overcrowd the pan; cook patties in 2 batches if needed.)
 Pan-fry until patties are golden-brown and cooked through, 4-5 min per side.** Transfer to a plate, then cover to keep warm.

-Meanwhile, whisk together remaining garlic salt, vinegar, 1/4 tsp sugar and 1 tbsp oil (dbl all for 4 ppl) in another large bowl.
-Add cucumbers, tomatoes, spring mix and remaining feta.
+Meanwhile, whisk together remaining garlic salt, 1/2 tbsp vinegar, 1/4 tsp sugar and 1 tbsp oil (dbl all for 4 ppl) in another large bowl.
+Add tomatoes, spring mix and remaining feta.
+Sprinkle olives over top, if desired.
 Season with pepper, then toss to combine.

 Spread feta-mayo on bottom buns, then stack with patties and some salad.
 Close with top buns.
 Divide burgers between plates.
 Serve remaining salad alongside.